rswgnu/rsw_interface/README.md

 ## SAMPLES

-Four sample interfaces are provided:
+Five sample interfaces are provided:

-    * GetSet - Interface for overloading get, set and del operations of attributes
+    1. [Callable](callable.py) - Interface to make instances callable as functions
-    * Comparable - Interface for instances which are less-than, equal-to or greater-than each other
+    2. [Comparable](instantiable.py#Comparable) - Interface for instances which are less-than, equal-to or greater-than each other
+    3. [GetSet](getset.py) - Interface for overloading get, set and del operations of attributes
-    * Hashable - Interface for instances which generate a hash code for use in dictionaries
+    4. [Hashable](instantiable.py) - Interface for instances which generate a hash code for use in dictionaries
-    * Instantiable - Standard interface of overloadable instance methods to which most classes should conform
+    5. [Instantiable](instantiable.py) - Standard interface of overloadable instance methods to which most classes should conform

 ## TESTING